Ultimate Marvel vs. Capcom 3: Development

-On July 20, 2011, at the San Diego Comic-Con International, Capcom announced that an updated version of Marvel vs. Capcom 3: Fate of Two Worlds was under development.
+On July 20, 2011, at San Diego Comic-Con, Capcom announced that an updated version of Marvel vs. Capcom 3: Fate of Two Worlds was under development.
 The update, titled Ultimate Marvel vs. Capcom 3, would add new characters, stages, modes, and other enhancements to improve the game's balance and online functionality.
 According to Capcom, many new features and refinements, such as the addition of a spectator mode and tweaks to X-Factor, were the results of fan feedback.
 At the 2011 Tokyo Game Show, Capcom video game producer, Yoshinori Ono, would later announce that the game would also be released as a launch title for the PlayStation Vita.
 The handheld edition promised to contain the same content as the console versions, in addition to touchscreen control support.

 After the release of Marvel vs. Capcom 3: Fate of Two Worlds, the game's development team had plans to release more downloadable content.
 However, after the 2011 Tōhoku earthquake and tsunami, in addition to staff health issues, delayed the development schedule, producer Ryota Niitsuma and his team decided to release the proposed DLC, along with rebalanced gameplay and other additions, as a separate installment.
 As a result, the makeup of Ultimate Marvel vs. Capcom 3 is split "about half and half" between DLC meant for Fate of Two Worlds and brand new content.

 Character selection was a collaborative process between Capcom and Marvel.
 According to Seth Killian, a former community manager for Capcom, Marvel presented a list of their own characters that they were interested in seeing in Ultimate Marvel vs. Capcom 3.
 Capcom then provided input regarding moveset possibilities in order to reach a consensus.
 Each company also had their own set of interests and priorities.
 Marvel characters, such as Rocket Raccoon and Nova, were chosen to cross-promote upcoming products.
 On the other hand, Capcom sought to bring more diversity into the cast.
 For example, Capcom wanted a monster-like character that could fight while in the air, leading to the inclusion of Firebrand.